Alibaba results likely to dim outlook for China consumer spending

-SHANGHAI (Reuters) - Chinese e-commerce giant Alibaba Group Holding Ltd’s (BABA.N) second-quarter revenue growth is likely to have slumped to half the year-earlier rate, undermining hopes consumer spending will temper a slowdown in the world’s second-biggest economy.
+SHANGHAI, Oct 26 (Reuters) - Chinese e-commerce giant Alibaba Group Holding Ltd’s second-quarter revenue growth is likely to have slumped to half the year-earlier rate, undermining hopes consumer spending will temper a slowdown in the world’s second-biggest economy.

 Beijing is hoping that private consumption will pick up the slack as exports fall and it tries to rebalance the economy - now heading for its slowest full-year growth in 25 years - away from a reliance on trade and government spending.